sjmcpherson/Front-End-Developer-Learnings/HTML.md

 ```

 <h2>Web Components</h2>
-- A new specification for creating encapsulated, reusable widgets.
-- Limited browser support, Only Chrome & Opera implement all 4 features, Safari & Firefox just HTML Templates.
-IE12 Unlikely to have any support.
+- A new specification for creating encapsulated, reusable widgets, the 4 components that make up the spec are Custom Elements, HTML Imports, Templates and Shadow DOM.
+Limited browser support, Only Chrome & Opera currently implement all 4 features, Safari & Firefox just HTML Templates.
+IE12 Unlikely to have any support. http://webcomponents.org/
+- Custom Elements - Define and use new types of DOM elements, its name must contain a dash, and its prototype must extend HTMLElement. i.e <custom-element></custom-element>
+- HTML Imports
+- Templates
+- Shadow Dom
 - Frameworks which help are X-Tags, Polymer & Bosonic